 Product Data Sheets and Certificates of Analysis

-- In the cases where the biological assays (western blots, ELISAs, chemotaxis, etc) are more qualitative than the proliferation assays, the specific activity will not be reported.
+- In the cases where the biological assays (western blots, ELISAs, chemotaxis, etc) are more qualitative than the proliferation assays, the specific activity is not reported.
 This is because the specific activity is calculated from the ED50 value.
 When the data does not produce a curve from which the ED50 can be calculated, the specific activity can not be accurately determined or reported.

 If you have any questions, just let us know.